Blockception/VSCode-Bedrock-Development-Extension/documentation/Snippets.md

 ### Block names

-A list of all the block names have been stored as snippets, these can be accessed through typing: 'minecraft.blocks'.
+A list of all the block names have been stored as snippets, these can be accessed through typing: 'snippet.blocks'.

 ### Commands

-A list of all minecraft commands and their syntax are stored as snippets; these can be accessed through 'minecraft.commands' or just typing the command
+A list of all minecraft commands and their syntax are stored as snippets; these can be accessed through 'snippet.commands' or just typing the command

 ### Effect names

-A list of all the effect names have been stored as snippets, these can be accessed through typing: 'minecraft.effects'.
+A list of all the effect names have been stored as snippets, these can be accessed through typing: 'snippet.effects'.

 ### Enchant names

-A list of all the enchantment names have been stored as snippets, these can be accessed through typing: 'minecraft.enchants'.
+A list of all the enchantment names have been stored as snippets, these can be accessed through typing: 'snippet.enchants'.

 ### Item names

-A list of all item names have been stored as snippets, these can be accessed through typing: 'minecraft.item'
+A list of all item names have been stored as snippets, these can be accessed through typing: 'snippet.item'

 ---
 ## Mcfunctions